-To advance governance and wealth creation at the local and country levels, through an offering of data-centric facts and analyses.
+To advance governance and wealth creation at the local and country levels, through an offering of data-centric tools and analyses.

 What we do: We address the question of what makes some places more peaceful and more prosperous than others.
 We explain the complex structures underlying governance and wealth creation.
 We provide the tools for improved governance and faster wealth creation.

 Why we do it: Changing demographics and rising cronyism in many parts of the world have created new challenges.
 We need a better understanding of governance and wealth.

 How we do it: We are nonpartisan.
 We provide fact-based and data-based research, opinion, and tools for implementation.
-In support of these efforts, we publish the weekly Wednesday Briefs.
+In support of these efforts, we publish the weekly Wednesday Letter.

 populyst is not about populism but was at first mainly about demographics.
 The word populyst is a contraction of ‘population analyst’.
 Today, the scope of the site is broader and it publishes research and opinion on the three pillars of wealth creation: